Mooredale as been a part of the city for 50 years and counting!

 Before long, Mooredale bought 5 used Albacores from North Toronto Sailing Club (now Toronto Island Sailing Club).
 The other clubs also bought Albacores, to the point where the Toronto Albacore fleet is now one of the largest one-design fleets anywhere in the world.

 Until 2000, the club consisted almost entirely of used boats - Albacores plus a few Lasers.
 Somewhere along the way a Hobie catamaran was added.
 Beginning in 2000, Mooredale began buying new Albacores on a regular basis; in 2018 the club bought 3 new Albacores from the UK, bringing our Ovington fleet up to 12 boats.
 We also boast 4 Lasers, 2 Hobies and a canoe, plus the power craft needed for safety and to conduct classes and races.

 The Rats Spit and the Leslie Street Spit were built out gradually with landfill to their current length and thus, the current Outer Harbour took shape.
 The club had no electricity until the mid-1990's and still does not have running potable water… all of which contributes to the rustic cottagey feel of the club - right in the middle of Toronto.

 The Albacore racing began in the 1970's and grew over time to the large fleets that we have today.
 Regularly on a race night you will see a fleet of over 50 boats competing - an impressive site!

 Beginning in the 1990's, Mooredale on an annual basis began winning the coveted Spanish Donkey trophy, for the top club in the May-September Friday evening races.
-This streak ended in 2008 when St. Jamestown took the honour.
-This year we will win it back!
+We are often honoured with the top helm and crew.

-The club includes within it’s membership many past winners of trophies, cups, and championships and the current reigning Ontario Albacore Champions, George Carter and Frank Newton, are members.
+The club includes within its membership many past winners of trophies, cups, and championships including Canadians and Internationals.